By Rebecca Maxwell

 Industriousness – The principle of industriousness says that a person can always be looking for opportunities to better themselves by learning, exploring, and doing.
 Success always requires hard work but getting up and trying is preferable to sitting idly by, even if that means potentially failing.
 People who are industrious know that the only way to accomplish something is to work at it.

 Self-Reliance – Self-reliance is the ability to provide what one needs as the result of a developed skill or putting away necessary resources for later use.
 These needed items are things that we typically spend money for, and self-reliance could mean learning how to garden, repair clothes, fix a vehicle, and much more.
 It means enjoying the satisfaction of working with your own two hands to produce goods and services instead of paying more money for them.

 Storing Up for the Future – Preppers believe that a natural consequence of the other principles is having a ready supply of those things we cannot live without.
 These items include food, water, medical supplies, clothing, light, and heat.
 How much a prepper stores is ultimately up to him or her but the general guideline is a year’s supply of essentials.
 This amount creates a buffer against hard times but also allows one to share with others in need.

 Rebecca Maxwell is a freelance writer who has written for a variety of websites including GISLouge.com and AKA Mom Magazine.
 She first started out as a history blogger at My Adventures in History, and her articles have been published in Idaho Magazine, Idaho Family Magazine, and Christian Living Magazine.
-Rebecca loves all kinds of outdoors activities and is an avid runner and triathlete.
+Rebecca loves all kinds of outdoor activities and is an avid runner and triathlete.